ardsh/slonik-trpc/docs/docs/usage-main-features/filtering.md

 ### Boolean filters

 The `addBooleanFilter` utility takes in a fragment and applies it if the input is true.
-It applies the reverse if the input is `false`, and doesn't apply anything if the input is `null`/`undefined`.
+It applies the inverse of the condition if the input is `false`, and doesn't apply the filter at all if the input is `null`/`undefined`.

 ```ts
 userView.addBooleanFilter('isGmail', () => sql.fragment`users.email ILIKE '%gmail.com'`)